PabloPicass0/DualSense/README.md

 ## Run the application

 1. Run the endpoint
-2. Ensure the frontend targets the correct IP address (Within Parametric check files "TouchDetection" and "TemplateLayer"; within ML check "HandGraphicML" and "SampleView"; the latter only if you plan to collect image samples.)
+2. Ensure the frontend targets the correct IP address (update the baseURL variable in GlobalConstants.swift)
 3. Run the build within Xcode --> Xcode provides a Content View to test the application without an iPad
 4. Enjoy!